 Q: How much does the program cost?

-The entire program is approximately $4,500 (CA residents).
-Internship fees are extra and set by the internship site.
-Please refer to the paramedic program application process for more detailed information.
+The entire program is approximately $7,000 (CA residents).
+Internship fees are and set by the internship site.
+Please refer to the EMS Associated Costs for more detailed information.
 Prices are subject to change without prior notification.

 Q: When are the classes held?

-Our next cohort startnig Fall 2019 will meet on Tuesdays and Wednesdays from 8 a.m. to 4:30 p.m, beginning September 24th.
-We have a new paramedic program starting every 12 months.
+Classes are currently held on Tuesdays and Wednesdays from 8 a.m. to 4:30 p.m.
+We have a new paramedic program starting every 12 months during the Fall quarter.

 Q: What certificate or degree can I earn?

 Students can receive a Certificate of Completion after successful completion of the didactic, clinical and internship courses.
-Students may choose to continue their education and earn an Associate of Science in Paramedicine by meeting additional requirements.
+Students may also choose to earn an Associate of Science in Paramedicine by meeting additional requirements.